numpy/numpy.org/content/en/installing-python-and-numpy-guide.md

 ## NumPy packages & accelerated linear algebra libraries

-NumPy doesn't depend on any other Python packages, however it does depend on an accelerated linear algebra library - typically
+NumPy doesn't depend on any other Python packages, however, it does depend on an accelerated linear algebra library - typically
 [Intel MKL](https://software.intel.com/en-us/mkl) or
 [OpenBLAS](https://www.openblas.net/).
-The user doesn't have to worry about installing those, but it may still be important to understand how the packaging is done and how that affects performance and behavior the user sees.
+Users doesn't have to worry about installing those, but it may still be important to understand how the packaging is done and how it affects performance and behavior users see.

-The NumPy wheels on PyPI, which is what Pip installs, are built with OpenBLAS.
+The NumPy wheels on PyPI, which is what pip installs, are built with OpenBLAS.
 The OpenBLAS libraries are shipped within the wheels itself.
-This makes those wheels larger, and if the user installs (for example) SciPy as well, she will now have two copies of OpenBLAS on disk.
+This makes those wheels larger, and if a user installs (for example) SciPy as well, they will now have two copies of OpenBLAS on disk.

-In the Conda defaults channel, NumPy is built against Intel MKL.
-MKL is a separate package that will be installed in the user's environment when she installs NumPy.
+In the conda defaults channel, NumPy is built against Intel MKL.
+MKL is a separate package that will be installed in the users' environment when they install NumPy.
 That MKL package is a lot larger than OpenBLAS, several hundred MB.
 MKL is typically a little faster and more robust than OpenBLAS.

 In the conda-forge channel, NumPy is built against a dummy "BLAS" package.
-When the user install NumPy from conda-forge, that BLAS package then gets installed together with the actual library - this defaults to OpenBLAS, but it can also be MKL (from the defaults channel), or even [BLIS](https://github.com/flame/blis) or reference BLAS.
+When a user installs NumPy from conda-forge, that BLAS package then gets installed together with the actual library - this defaults to OpenBLAS, but it can also be MKL (from the defaults channel), or even [BLIS](https://github.com/flame/blis) or reference BLAS.